Kaplan vs Princeton Review MCAT prep course…what’s the best MCAT class?

-The standard Live In-Person MCAT Prep Course costs $2,499.
+The standard MCAT Prep In Person Course costs $2,499.
 (If you use the premedFAQ link you’ll get the discount they offer our visitors.)
-Kaplan also has Live Online ($2,499) and Self-Paced ($1,999) Courses.
+Kaplan also has MCAT Live Online ($2,499) and MCAT Self-Paced ($1,999) Courses.
 When calculating Kaplan vs Princeton Review, check the numbers closely, as the discounts can make the difference.

 -The Kaplan MCAT prep course offers you access to The MCAT Channel and their QBank of some 11,000 practice questions that can be accessed online, as well as digital books and a flashcard app.